Mary Winchester (Zoluti): In captivity

 Mary Winchester was the first mixed race person most Mizos had ever encountered.
 Though a hostage, she was most of the time treated with good care.
+A reason for the good treatment entailed the novelty of her golden hair, which the Lushai tribesmen believed to possibly signal a heavenly body.
 But some warriors wanted to depose her for fearing the consequences.
 She was finally lodged in the house of Bengkhuaia, the chief of Sailàm, one of the most formidable chiefdoms.
-Her arrival in the village was celebrated with wine and meat, led by the queen.
+Her arrival in the village was celebrated with wine and meat, led by the chieftess.
 Not understanding her language to know her name, the Mizos called her Zolûti (Zo for "Mizo" or "Mizoram", lût for "enter").
 The village chief then entrusted the girl under the ward of his most trusted woman, Pi Tluangi, wife of the village elder Vansuakthanga (grandparents of Vangchhunga, one of the first three Mizo pastors).
-Pi Tluangi eventually cared for her like a princess, sleeping with her, and making garments and toys for her.
+Pi Tluangi eventually cared for her excellently, sleeping with her, and making garments and toys for her.